 Long ago, my brother Jerry had a Vietnamese pot-bellied pig named Petunia for a pet.
 “Why did you name her Petunia?”
 I asked him.
 Well, what is Porky the Pig’s girlfriend’s name?
 Petunia!
 And so, in a moment of sheer brilliance my brother had a pet Vietnamese pot-bellied pig named Petunia.
 He was always proud of his naming abilities thereafter.

 Petunia had quite a personality.
 She attracted people from all over the neighborhood since no one else had a pig for a pet.
 They would drive by just to see Petunia in the yard.
-One day, Petunia escaped from my brother’s yard and within hours someone had returned her home.
+One day, Petunia escaped from my brother’s yard and within hours someone had returned her home to my brother.
 Everyone knew where she lived.
 Petunia was very friendly, especially if you were eating.
-She would butt her head against your leg until you gave her something eat.
+She would butt her head against your leg until you gave her something to eat.

-Once, when he moved to his new house, Jerry left a case of beer on the rear deck and Petunia managed to puncture through the cans with her teeth.
+Once, when he moved to his new house, Jerry left a case of beer on the rear deck to cool off for a party, and Petunia managed to puncture through the cans with her teeth.
 She drank the whole case of beer!
 She staggered around the backyard until she fell over and passed out.
 There were empty beer cans all over the deck.

-I think my brother loved that pig more than any pet he ever had, including our dog Duke.
-Some days, he paid more attention to Petunia than any one else in his family.
+My brother loved that pig more than any pet he ever had, including our dog, Duke.
+Some days, he paid more attention to Petunia than to anyone else in his family.
 Once when I was at Jerry’s house, I noticed that Petunia’s toenails were painted red.
 Jerry had painted her toenails and his wife Rita wasn’t too happy about it.
 She said, “He never painted my toenails!”

 P.S.
 Yo-Yo Ma named his cello Petunia.